 In 2010 the US government allowed Moonshine to be distilled legally and now Palmetto Moonshine UK is proud to say that an alcohol with a rich, dark and unlawful history that us Brits started can now be enjoyed by us again.

 Imported directly from Palmetto Distillery in South Carolina, we understand that for many of you this will be a new experience.
-Let us transport you to the Deep South as you take your first sip, whether it's Apple Pie, Peach, Blackberry or straight up good ol' American Shine we promise that every drop is imported direct from South Carolina using the very same recipe that was perfected over 100 years ago.
+Let us transport you to the Deep South as you take your first sip, whether it's Apple Pie, Peach, Blackberry, Watermelon or straight up good ol' American Shine we promise that every drop is imported direct from South Carolina using the very same recipe that was perfected over 100 years ago.

 Palmetto Distillery's products are crafted from original recipes and mash bills passed down for over 100 years.
 At its core, Palmetto Distillery is dedicated to preserving the method and traditions of those historic moonshiners who lived in the Deep South.
 The proprietors, Bryan and Trey Boggs are descendants of moonshiners and are passionate about preserving the heritage and traditions of the Southern way of life.